-Examples of open ended questions for self exploration include: What’s the greatest outcome you could imagine?
+Examples of open ended questions for self-exploration include: What’s the greatest outcome you could imagine?
 What would you want to accomplish?
-Do you know someone that you could model who has already achieved what you want to desire to achieve?
+Do you know someone that you could model who has already achieved what you desire to achieve?
 Did you notice any strategies that were successful for them that you may also find helpful for yourself?
 How can we make this more fun for everyone involved?
-When you go outside to play what do you like to do?
+When you go outside to play, what do you like to do?

 “What’s most important to you?
 What are your dreams and goals?
 What makes you happy?
 What are your values?”

 Remember to always keep the evaluation Learner-focused.
 To help with this, the Evaluation Forms make sure that the Learner rates themselves on all developmental and subject areas.
 For those using the Evaluation and Evolution process with the complete Education for Life program, use the Lesson Plans and subject molecules (linked below) to help stimulate creativity.
 Have the individual self-asses with questions like: